manan-luthra/manan-luthra.github.io/publications.md

 - Applications
 - Pattern Formation Behaviors of Swarm

+<a href="https://www.scribd.com/document/638218489/Aerial-robot-swarms-a-review">Link to the publication</a>

 ## Design and Development of a Low-Cost Spirometer with Interactive Gamification
 ### 2022 IEEE Asia-Pacific Conference on Computer Science and Data Engineering (CSDE)
 Abstract:
+This paper presents the design and development of a low-cost spirometer that incorporates interactive gamification.
+The aim of the device is to increase patient engagement in spirometry testing, which is a commonly used diagnostic tool for respiratory diseases.

 Key topics covered: